antiplank/TEDR/README.md

 ```

 ## Churn Counter:
 Keeps track of the churn with a graphical display.
+You can direct message the bot to keep the churn to yourself if you prefer.

 ### Usage: `!churn <num>`